-The annual inflation rate in Russia picked up to 5.7 percent in February of 2021 from 5.2 percent in the previous month and above market expectations of 5.5 percent and well above the central bank's 4% target.
-It was the highest inflation rate since November 2016, with main upward pressure coming from food (7.7 percent), non-food products (5.7 percent) and services (2.9 percent).
-On a monthly basis, consumer prices went up 0.8 percent, following a 0.7 percent gain in January and compared to forecasts of a 0.6 percent rise. source: Federal State Statistics Service
+Consumer prices in Russia jumped 6.0 percent in May of 2021, following a 5.5 percent increase in the previous month and rose faster than market expectations of a 5.8 percent hike.
+The latest reading remained well above the central bank's 4% target and it was the highest inflation rate since October of 2016, mainly driven by prices of food (7.4 percent), non-food products (6.7 percent), and lastly, services (3.3 percent).
+On a monthly basis, consumer prices went up 0.7 percent, following a 0.6 percent advance in April and compared to forecasts of a 0.6 percent rise. source: Federal State Statistics Service